Moving iron speaker: Acoustic loading

 Horns were normally driven by diaphragm type drivers.
 The problem with horns is that reasonable bass response requires impractical horn size, and the table-top sized horns popular on pre-war speakers were thus very short on bass response.
 In fact they were nearly devoid of it.
 Diaphragm driven horn speakers have been used in more modern times as midrange squawkers and tweeters, frequency ranges which they are capable of handling properly if suitably designed.
-However early speakers attempted to cover as much of the audio range as possible with one unit, making hf response very poor as well as lf.
+However early speakers attempted to cover as much of the audio range as possible with one unit, making high frequency response very poor as well as at low frequencies.